ethanabrooks/dissertation/adpp.typ

 ==== Model Accuracy
 <model-accuracy>
-In order to acquire a better understanding of the model’s ability to in-context learn, we plotted model accuracy in the generalization to 10% walls setting.
+In order to acquire a better understanding of the model's ability to in-context learn, we plotted model accuracy in the generalization to 10% walls setting.
 Note that while the percentages of walls in the training and evaluation setting are the same, the exact wall placements are varied during training and the evaluation wall placements are withheld, so that the model must infer them from context.
-In figure , we measure the model’s
+In figure , we measure the model's

-#block[
-  l0.6 #box(width: 60%, image("figures/adpp/model-accuracy.svg", width: 60%))

-]
 prediction accuracy of termination signals \(labeled "done / not done"), of next observations \(labeled "observation"), and of rewards \(labeled "reward").
 These predictions start near optimal, since the agent can rely on